 So what makes an ambassador different from an influencer?
 And how do you know which is right for your brand?
 Let’s dive into these answers together.

 Brand ambassador vs influencer: What is the difference?

-It is not uncommon for an ambassador program to include influencers, or for an influencer program to include brand ambassadors.
-These terms – brand ambassador and influencer – are easy to confuse because there is some overlap between the two.
+It’s common for an ambassador program to include influencers or for an influencer program to include brand ambassadors.
+These terms—brand ambassador and influencer—are easy to confuse because there is some overlap between the two.

 But there are also key differences.
-Some brands that have mastered long-term influencer relationships are converting their influencer programs into ambassador programs.
+Some brands that have mastered long-term influencer relationships convert their influencer programs into ambassador programs.
 Brand ambassadors are distinct in the following ways:

 - Brand ambassadorships are long-term relationships exclusively.

 - Ambassadors are more inclined to partner with a relatively short list of brands.